 Cabernet Sauvignon

-Cabernet Sauvignon is the most planted grape variety in the world.
-It can be found in California, Australia, South Africa, Chile, Argentina, Italy, and even China.In France, its main region is Bordeaux where it is very established, particularly in Médoc and Graves on appellations like Pauillac, Margaux, Saint-Estèphe, Saint-Julien or even Pessac-Léognan.
+In France, its main region is the Bordeaux area where it is very established, particularly in Médoc and Graves on appellations like Pauillac, Margaux, Saint-Estèphe, Saint-Julien or even Pessac-Léognan.

-Nevertheless, this great grape variety is also found in the vineyards of Southwest, Provence, Languedoc-Roussillon or even Loire.
-From a sensory perspective, Cabernet Sauvignon presents an intense violet color, powerful tannins, and aromas evolving on plum, blackcurrant, blackberry, sandalwood, or even tobacco.
-This is the grape variety symbolizing powerful wines and has the potential to create great age-worthy wines.Delicious pairings with red meats in perspective!
+From a sensory perspective, Cabernet Sauvignon exhibits a deep violet color, powerful tannins as well as aromas evolving on plum, blackcurrant, blackberry, sandalwood, or even tobacco.
+This is the grape variety symbolizing powerful wines and has the potential to create great age-worthy wines.

 Merlot

-Merlot is the second most planted grape variety in the world and the 1st in France.
+The Merlot is the second most planted grape variety in the world and the 1st in France.
 It is mainly found in Bordeaux where it holds a prominent place, especially on the right bank within appellations like Pomerol or Saint-Émilion.

 Compared to Cabernet Sauvignon, with which it is often blended in Bordeaux, Merlot offers more indulgence and roundness.
-Its tannins are also less powerful and its aromas evolve towards plum, blackberry, strawberry, or even cherry.
+Its tannins are also less powerful, and its aromas evolve towards plum, blackberry, strawberry, or even cherry.

 Ideal pairings with red and white meats.